-MOSERS' total fund net position decreased by \$1.3 billion, to end at \$8.4 billion in fiscal year 2022.
-Net position decreased significantly from last year, driven primarily by negative investment returns, but is still slightly higher than the fiscal year 2020 net position of \$8.0 billion.
-The fund returned a time-weighted return of (9.02)% in fiscal year 2022 compared to 26.40% in fiscal year 2021.
+MOSERS' total fund net position increased by \$0.3 billion, to end at \$8.7 billion in fiscal year 2023.
+Net position increased slightly from last year, driven primarily by a \$500 million ad hoc contribution from the state of Missouri.
+The fund returned a time-weighted return of 2.53% in fiscal year 2023 compared to (9.02)% in fiscal year 2022.

-The risk-on investment environment experienced last fiscal year, following the reopening of establishments and government stimulus, transitioned to an environment with undesirable inflation.
-In an effort to bring inflation under control, the Federal Reserve has steadily increased interest rates, and has set an expectation of further rate increases to come.
-These changes in the investment environment and future economic outlook have decreased investor risk appetite and have generally resulted in negative returns in many asset classes this year.
+In an effort to bring inflation under control, the Federal Reserve has continued to steadily increase interest rates.
+There have been mixed economic signals in the market place during the year creating uncertainty about the near-term future of the economy.
+This uncertainty in the investment environment and shift to higher interest rates has generally resulted in mixed results in many asset classes this year.
+Growth assets experienced positive returns but fixed income assets produced negative returns.
 As further discussed in the Investment Section of this report, we continue to recognize the importance of diversifying our investment assets to contribute to our long-term success.